franzinc/aftpd/readme.txt

 Now that you have an aftpd/ directory (either by building or extracting a pre-built binary) you can complete the installation process.

+First, make sure that you have disabled any existing ftp server you might have configured on your system.
+Verify by attempting to make an ftp connection to localhost.
+If you get a connection refused response, then there is no FTP server running.

 The default installation process installs the program in the /usr/local/sbin/aftpd directory.
-If this is not what you want, you can edit 'makefile' and 'aftpd.init' [linux] or 'S99aftpd' [Solaris].
+If this is not what you want, you can edit 'makefile' and the appropriate startup script for the
+platform:
+  Linux:  aftpd.init
+  Solaris: S99aftpd
+  FreeBSD: rc.aftpd.sh

 To finish the installation, do:

    # make install

-on both Linux and Solaris.
-NOTE: you must have GNU make install to use the supplied makefile.
+NOTE: you must have GNU make to use the supplied makefile.
+On FreeBSD, GNU make is typically installed as /usr/local/bin/gmake.

 This will copy the aftpd directory into /usr/local/sbin and install the appropriate scripts to make the FTP server start up at boot time.
 For Linux, the installation is assumed to be Redhat-like.

 To execute the server by hand, run /usr/local/sbin/aftpd/aftpd.
 Information on optional command line switches follows.